ot4i/perf-harness/ReadMe.md

 ## Running Perfharness within Eclipse

 Once you have imported the pre-reqs you are ready to run within Eclipse or compile the jar for using on other machines.
 If you would like to run perfharness create a new Run Configuration for a Java application.
-Generally we would recommend running from eclipse for functional and setup testing but for real performance testing using the jar from the command-line on a server.
+Generally we would recommend running from Eclipse for functional and setup testing but for real performance testing using the jar from the command-line on a server.

 Select "JMSPerfHarnessMain" as the Project and "JMSPerfHarness" as the Main Class as shown below